tbttin/notes/makes/gnu-make-manual.md

   GNU `make` also has the ability to enable a second expansion of the *prerequisite*s (only) for some or all targets defined in the makefile.

-- An example of escaped variables and functions:
+- An example of escaped variables and escaped functions:

   ```makefile
   .SECONDEXPANSION: